melissawen/melissawen.github.io/2023-12-11-amd-display-debugging-tips.md

 ## Understanding the issue:

-3. Is it an AMD kernel driver issue?: Identifying the source of the issue is essential regardless of the GPU vendor.
+3. Is the issue in the AMD kernel driver or in the userspace?: Identifying the source of the issue is essential regardless of the GPU vendor.
    Sometimes this can be challenging so here are some helpful tips:
    - Record the screen: Capture the screen using a recording app while experiencing the issue.
 If the bug appears in the capture, it's likely a userspace issue, not the kernel display driver.
    - Analyze the dmesg log: Look for error messages related to the display driver in the dmesg log.
-If the error message appears before `[drm] amdgpu kernel modesetting enabled`, it's not likely a display driver issue.
+If the error message appears before the message `[drm] Display Core v...`, it's not likely a display driver issue.
+     If this message doesn't appear in your log, the display driver wasn't fully loaded and you will see a notification that something went wrong here.

 4. AMD Display Manager vs. AMD Display Core: The AMD display driver consists of two components:
    - Display Manager (DM): This component interacts directly with the Linux DRM infrastructure.
 Occasionally, issues can arise from misinterpretations of DRM properties or features.
-If the issue doesn't occur on other platforms with AMD hardware, i.e. only happens on Linux, it's more likely related to the DM.
+If the issue doesn't occur on other platforms with the same AMD hardware - for example, only happens on Linux but not on Windows - it's more likely related to the AMD DM code.
    - Display Core (DC): This is the platform-agnostic part responsible for setting and programming hardware features.
-Modifications to the DC usually require validation on other platforms to avoid regressions.
+Modifications to the DC usually require validation on other platforms, like Windows, to avoid regressions.

 5. Identify the DC HW family: Each AMD GPU has variations in its hardware architecture.
 Features and helpers differ between families, so determining